Seeing red? Not anymore!

 Skip the dye, up the beauty.

 I know many people like their red velvet cake to be bright red.
 I get that; it looks fun and you know exactly what cake it is from half a mile away.
 That said, cutting into a real red velvet cake has always made me feel like I was committing cake murder.
-Think Weezer in Steel Magnolias.
+Think Ouiser in Steel Magnolias.

 And for what?